hollypartridge/Online-Curated-GA-Project-4-FE/README.md

 ![Wardrobe Popup](/assets/wardrobe.png)

-Next I made the try on area a 'dropzone' triggering a function `addImageToBoard` when a product was dropped there.
+Next I made the 'try on' area a 'dropzone' triggering a function `addImageToBoard` when a product was dropped there.
 The `addImageToBoard()` filters through the products in the finder and returns the one that matches the id of the product just dropped.
 I then set state using the variable `board` that spreads the original empty array to now include products in the dropzone.
 To display the first 4 products in the `board` array I mapped through it and used the slice method.
 There is also a 'start again' button, which sets `board` to an empty array, removing the displayed products.

 ```js
 const addImageToBoard = (id) => {